MartinO55/PostcodeAPI/README.md

   retrieve and add suburb and postcode combinations.
 You do not have to write the mobile app!
 - We want you to implement:

   - An API that allows mobile clients to retrieve the suburb information by postcode.
   - An API that allows mobile clients to retrieve a postcode given a suburb name

 - A secured API to add new suburb and postcode combinations (you'll have to work out how this should work)
 - Some form of persistence (a database)
 - Testing for controller / service layers

 ## Design Considerations

+    - The First problem with this is that there is no single return for either of these.
+Postcodes can have many suburbs and suburbs can have multiple postcodes.
+AND some suburbs have no postcode.
+    - This makes this really annoying: you can have a list of suburbs and their postcodes, but you repeat postcodes (or have null postcodes).
+And you repeat suburbs.
+If you have a list of postcodes, you lose suburbs, or you have the same postcode like 6 times.

+    So to not break every rule of database design, you have to do a join table.
+I have no clue how to do this, so this will be FUN.

+    So best option is probably to accept duplicate postcodes, and to store postcode as a string? but if its updateable by users then... no delete, miss spellings, you will have duplicates anyway.
+And postcode has to be a string because of the Pommes

 - Best Practice
   - Develop with current best practice